-- Personnel who have extensive experience in asset management shall undertake asset management operations of the corporate pension fund.
-In addition, both funds accepted the Stewardship Code. - The incorporation of shares and the exercise of voting rights by investees are in accordance with the evaluation criteria of the party to whom asset management has been delegated, and there are no matters that constitute a conflict of interest.
+- Decisions regarding asset management of each Corporate Pension Fund are made by the Board of Representatives based on deliberations by the Asset Management Committee.
+Personnel in the asset management, accounting, and human resources departments in each company who possess appropriate qualities shall be appointed to the Asset Management Committee and the Board of Representatives, and labor union executives are appointed as representatives of the beneficiaries. - Personnel who have extensive experience in asset management shall undertake asset management operations of each corporate pension fund.
+In addition, both funds accepted the Stewardship Code. - For each corporate pension fund, the incorporation of shares and the exercise of voting rights by investees are in accordance with the evaluation criteria of the party to whom asset management has been delegated, and there are no matters that constitute a conflict of interest.